 If you can, you’ll want to confirm when the make and model was first manufactured.
-Older models may be less energy efficient and will often lack useful features found in new equipment.
-This should be fairly easy to find, but it’s also only half the information you want.
-You should also do your best to find out when the equipment was installed.
+Older models may be less energy efficient and may lack convenient features used in new equipment.
+This is usually fairly easy to find, but it’s also only half the information you want.
+You should also try and find out when the equipment was installed.

 What service company installed it?

-This isn’t always be easy to verify, but the previous homeowner might have scheduled a tune-up or maintenance visit before putting the house on the market.
-When this is the same service company that installed it, you can get an idea about the level of service the HVAC equipment has received so far.
+This may not always be easy to verify, but the previous homeowner might have scheduled a tune-up or maintenance visit before placing the house on the market.
+When this is the same service company that installed it, you can get a better sense of the quality of service the HVAC equipment has received so far.

 Has it received any routine maintenance?